TinYard/TinYard/README.md

 Every [`IContext`](#IContext) should provide `event` callbacks to certain parts of its [`Initialize`](#Initalize) method.
 This will allow you to have more control over your [`Context`](#IContext).

+Every [`IContext`](#IContext) should also provide `Detain` and `Release` methods that should primarily be used to avoid an object being Garbage Collected pre-maturely when its scope has been left.
+This has a super niche use case so make sure it's required when using, otherwise you may cause unneccessary memory buildup.

 #### Context

 The standard TinYard implementation of [`IContext`](#IContext).

 [`Context`](#Context) provides basic implementations of the [`IContext`](#IContext) interface, and does nothing too fancy.

+The [`Context`](#Context) class implements `Detain` and `Release` methods by simply tracking them in a `HashSet<object>` that keeps them in memory.

 ##### Construction